zsh28/gill/README.md

 });
 ```

-To get an explorer link for an account on devnet:
+To get an explorer link for an account on Solana's devnet:

 ```typescript
 import { getExplorerLink } from "gill";